scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/6-our-vision-and-deliver-it.md

 The Strategic Board’s recommendations act as themes for change across the skills system and against which we can implement, measure and report success.

-The Scottish Government is engaging in meeting  future skills challenges and work is taking place across a range of areas to ensure that our economy and society is able to meet the challenges ahead.

-### Working with employers

 We recognise that delivering our vision for the skills system can only be achieved by working in partnership with employers.
 It is vital that employers are active in the design, investment and development of workforce planning and we will include them as we further develop the Plan.
 Tiles 11 and 12 outline this process in full.